quotto/jenkins-deploy-sample/README.md

 # jenkins-deploy-sample
-this is webhooks by pull request test
+this is webhooks by pull request test2